samupl/jakub-test-merge-queue/README.md

-# Test autoupdate (demo of somebody accidentally updating master in the meantime)
+# Test autoupdate (demo of somebody accidentally updating master in the meantime, test vincent)